-MDH Electronic Laboratory Reporting (ELR) and Meaningful Use
+MDH Electronic Laboratory Reporting (ELR) and Promoting Interoperability

 Laboratory reporting is a critical component of disease surveillance.
 For laboratories that generate reportable condition reports, Minnesota's electronic lab reporting (ELR) system provides a secure electronic means to automate reporting through an electronic network.
 There are many benefits of ELR including improved timeliness, reduction of manual data entry errors, reports that are more complete reporting and enable public health to respond more quickly to reports.
 Electronic laboratory reporting has been promoted as a public health priority for the past several years and its inclusion as a meaningful use objective for public health serves as a catalyst to accelerate its adoption.